tonylitianyu/EKF-SLAM-ML/nuturtle_robot/README.md

 ### odom_teleop.launch

-The launch file provides launches nodes remotely on the turtlebot3 and on current remote PC.
-It takes two arguments:
+The launch file provides control to the turtlebot from remote machine.
+It launches nodes remotely on the turtlebot3 and on current remote PC.
-<b>robot</b> - hostname of the turtlebot
-<b>circle</b> - decides the velocity input

 To launch node with ```turtlebot3_teleop_key``` control mode (make sure you can ping the hostname):
 ```